GusRuss89/syntropy-studio-demos/README.md

 1. Click "Open Workspace"

 ## What is Syntropy Studio

+> Note: Syntropy Studio is in an early stage of development.
+There will be bugs, and obvious missing features.
+Please feel free to ask any questions and give us lots of feedback on [Gitter](https://gitter.im/syntropy-studio/chat).

 Syntropy Studio is a platform for developing small JavaScript programs quickly and easily.
 It has the following features:
 - Zero boilerplate and automatic code transpilation (use the latest JavaScript features out-of-the-box)
 - Simple rendering within the same window (your program's output is right next to your code)